mloyd/carson/README.md

 ## Pythonic Features

 Python is a fantastic language.
 One of my favorite features is its ability to customize attribute access.
-That ability allows a _Vehicle_ class instance to basically act like a chameleon.
+That ability allows a *Vehicle* class instance to basically act like a chameleon.
 As Tesla changes its data structure and command interface for its cars, it's pretty easy for a Python class to essentially keep itself up to date.

-This section would normally be placed after the [States And Commands](#states-and-commands) section.
-But I wanted to put this above the fold to call out the Pythonic features of `carson` - both in programmability and general use on the command line.

 ### Recursive Dot-Notation

 Consider this JSON response from Tesla when getting making a call to `vehicle_data`:

 ```json
 {
   "response": {